-- Toss sliced apples with lemon juice or apple cider vinegar.
+- In a medium bowl, toss sliced apples with apple cider vinegar.

-- Add sugar and 1 tsp cinnamon and stir to combine.
-Pour apple mixture into an 8″ square or 9″ round pan.
+- Add sugar and 1 teaspoon of ground cinnamon to the apples and stir to combine.
+Pour the apple mixture into an 8" square pan or 9" round pie dish.

-- In a medium bowl mix brown sugar, gluten-free oats, gluten-free flour, and 1 tsp cinnamon.
+- In a medium bowl, mix brown sugar, gluten-free oats, gluten-free flour, and 1 teaspoon of ground cinnamon.

 - Scoop and gently spread the topping into an even layer over the apple mixture in the baking dish.

-- Bake for about 40 minutes until the topping is golden brown and the filling is bubbly.
+- Bake at 350℉ for about 40 minutes until the topping is golden brown and the filling is bubbly.